IshankReddy/IshankReddy/README.md

 - 🔭 I’m currently working on **a Full-Stack Projects**

-- 🌱 I’m currently learning **React Native, Next.js and Machine Learing**
+- 🌱 I’m currently learning **React Native, Next.js and Machine Learning**

 - 🤝 I’m looking for help with **React Native**